 We map your operation: farm structure, crop mix, IoT infrastructure, supply chain traceability requirements, and compliance obligations.
 We identify where data gaps create the most decision-making cost or compliance risk, and agree on the scope that delivers the most operational value first.
 You receive a fixed-price specification before development begins.

 We design the data model around your actual farm structure (fields, parcels, varieties, input records, and harvest data) before writing code.
-For IoT integration, we design the sensor data ingestion, storage, and visualisation architecture at this stage.
+For IoT integration, we design the sensor data ingestion, storage, and visualization architecture at this stage.
 Traceability data models need to support the audit requirements of your specific certification scheme from day one.

 Development runs in two-week sprints with working software shown at each checkpoint.
 The farm management module, IoT data platform, traceability system, and equipment tracking tools are built and tested in parallel where dependencies allow.
 Integrations with machinery telematics and sensor systems are built and tested against live data feeds during the build phase.